 The Strategic Advisory Board provides insights and guidance on Fieldwork Education’s international curriculum design, professional learning pathway and Accreditation services that supports over 1,000 schools in 90 countries worldwide with improving learning.

-Meeting twice yearly, the Fieldwork Education Strategic Advisory Board has a rolling representation of Accredited schools, each with a term lasting two years on the board.
+Meeting twice yearly and chaired by the Divisional Director of Fieldwork Education, the Fieldwork Education Strategic Advisory Board has a rolling representation of Accredited schools, each with a term lasting two years on the board.

 Professor Thompson’s celebrated career features numerous leadership roles including, inter alia, Chairman of Council for the British Association for the Advancement of Science, Chair of the first working group (science) charged in 1987 by the then Secretary of State, Kenneth Baker, with developing a national curriculum, Deputy Chair of the School Examinations and Assessment Council, and most recently Chair of the Examinations Appeals Board for England, Wales and Northern Ireland.
 Among the honours bestowed upon him nationally are that of Commander of the Order of the British Empire for services to Education, Liveryman of the Worshipful Company of Goldsmiths, and Freeman of the City of London.